gibbok/frontend-boilerplate/README.md

 ## For development usage

 Perform the same tests as above but locally, useful when developing new features.
-To run end to end testing, you need to build each website locally and set some global variables.
+To run end to end testing, you need to build each website locally and set some global variables (more info below).
 You need to have a local server installed, please use: `npm install --global http-server`.

 | Script                            |